 - Up to 8 years in prison; and

 - A fine of up to $15,000

-It’s important to note, that the court will impose a 3-year mandatory prison term if you’re convicted of meth manufacturing.
-If you’ve been convicted or plead guilty to methamphetamine production in the past, then the mandatory minimum you must serve is no less than 5 years.
+It’s important to note that the court will impose a three-year mandatory prison term if you’re convicted of meth manufacturing.
+If you’ve been convicted or plead guilty to methamphetamine production in the past, then the mandatory minimum you must serve is no less than five years.

 - Up to 10 years in prison; and